 Almost half the earth's surface is what is known as permafrost, permanently frozen soil.
 This?

-Almost half the earth's surface is what is known as permafrost, permanently frozen soil.
+Background: Almost half the earth's surface is what is known as permafrost, permanently frozen soil.
 This makes it very difficult to build anything.
 A town built on perma-frost in Canada during the war has collapsed.
 A delegation of building workers from Canada recently visited Norilsk.
 They expressed their amazement at the scope and techniques of Soviet construction and its low costs.

 This is how it is done.